-We showed that head pose and gaze following information can contribute to fixation prediction, especially for saccades originating from head regions, where it outperforms purely bottom up saliency.
+We showed that head pose and gaze following information alone can contribute to fixation prediction, especially for saccades originating from head regions, where it outperforms purely bottom up saliency.
 Head pose detections were shown to be a fairly good proxy of the ground truth, as well.
 The learned gaze map performed better than the cone map used in previous work, but it is probably limited to images and video, since an environment where the observer and the actor are both present would have no image plane limitation (e.g. the observer could see an actor looking off in the distance, and could turn around to determine if the gazed at entity is behind them).

 While most saliency models use a static map, our results validate our approach where a different combination of cues is used with different weights depending on the origin of a saccade.
 We believe that this kind of gaze-contingent modeling is a promising direction to further bridge the now relatively small gap that remains between saliency models and inter-observer predictions.
 There are, however, opportunities for further improvement.
 Integrating final eye gaze direction should help, as the head pose does not always match the final eye gaze direction.
 This is actually implicitly learned in the gaze following map, since we only aligned the data for head pose and not for final eye gaze.
 However, the averaging that takes place is likely to reduce performance.
 Also, note that automatic reliable eye direction detection models do not yet exist in computer vision especially over complex natural scenes, due to high variability of eyes in scenes.
 However, our model can be easily extended by adding the final gaze direction results of more accurate models in the future.
-Text detection in the wild (e.g., (Meng & Song, 2012)), could also improve model performance (Cerf et al., 2009).